What is a restraining order?

 The court is to place primary importance on the need to protect the applicant and any children from being exposed to acts of abuse.

-In exercising its discretion to grant a VRO, the court must engage in weighing-up or balancing the rights of the parties.
+In exercising its discretion to grant a FVRO, the court must engage in weighing-up or balancing the rights of the parties.

-In making a VRO the court may impose such lawful restraints on the respondent as the court considers appropriate to prevent the respondent from committing future acts of abuse.
+In making a FVRO the court may impose such lawful restraints on the respondent as the court considers appropriate to prevent the respondent from committing future acts of abuse.